Ethan Luk

 My mother saw our home as a place of dissonance.

-I also couldn’t be with my father, who only taught me how to suppress everything, any longer.
+I also couldn’t be with my father, who only taught me how to suppress everything,

 I packed home into fourteen paper boxes and left.